-- Residents are responsible for the keys issued and will return them at the end of their stay. - If a resident loses their key, the resident will be responsible for paying a fee for an apartment recore.
-Residents are responsible for notifying staff in the case the key issued to them is lost. - Keys are for individual use and are non-transferable meaning they may not be loaned or given to any other individual. - Keys are not to be duplicated. - Students may not change or add locks to any door.
+Residents are responsible for the key issued and will return it at the end of stay in this residence hall.

+- If a resident loses their key, the resident will be responsible for paying a fee for an apartment recore.
+Residents are responsible for notifying staff personnel in the case the key issued to them is lost. - Keys are for individual use and are non-transferable meaning they may not be loaned or given to any other individual. - Keys are not to be duplicated. - Students may not change or add blocks to any door.